 Short Term Forecast

-As we do each week, let's get started with the deepest reports from the Collective Resorts over the past 5 days.
+We'll get started with the deepest reports from the Collective Resorts for Thursday, December 5th through Monday, December 9th.

 Deepest 5-Day Totals

 I hope many if you have been able to enjoy or at least watch the plethora of snow that has fallen over Squaw Alpine and Mammoth over the past couple of weeks.
 They went from zero to hero thanks to multiple storms, including another 1-2 FEET over the weekend of December 7th and 8th.